 Eligible applicants include non-citizens and non-Malaysian corporations.
 However, any foreign entity planning to register patents will have to do so through a registered trademark agent.

-An applicant must request for one of two options within 18 months from the date of filing.
+An applicant must request one of two options within 18 months from the date of filing.
 The first of these is a request for a substantive examination.
 The second is a request for a modified substantive examination.

 3. Industrial Designs